mdn/content/files/en-us/web/tutorials/index.md

 - [Canvas tutorial](/en-US/docs/Web/API/Canvas_API/Tutorial)
   - : Learn how to draw graphics using scripting using the canvas element.
 - [HTML5 Doctor](https://html5doctor.com/)
-  - : Articles about using HTML5 right now.
+  - : Articles about using HTML right now.

 ## JavaScript Tutorials